Everything you could possibly need to know to write the CV that will help you land the job.

 Early on, voluntary work may well comprise the majority of your experience.
 In that case, feel free to go into detail to convey your transferable skills and experience.
 Later in your career, the skills you gained from voluntary work will become less important than your professional experience, so you won't need as much information.
 However, voluntary work in any capacity is generally considered a positive, so it still deserves a line or two.

 You can split your work experience into separate Professional and Voluntary sections. if you have a solid career history.
-Or, you can amalgamate the two if you're early in your career or trying to cover a gap between jobs.
+Or, you can amalgamate the two if you're early in your career or trying to cover a gap between jobs on your CV.

 Your education is a key element of your CV.
 Generally, you should list all university-level qualifications.
 If you didn't go to university, add your highest academic qualification.
 Details should include the level, subject and year of completion, plus the name of the university.
 There's no need to include school or college names.
-Recent graduates may like to show off their knowledge by listing relevant modules, projects, and titles of dissertations and theses, as well.
+Recent graduates should follow CV best practices and show off their knowledge by listing relevant modules, projects, and titles of dissertations and theses, as well.

 As you progress through your career, you can start to remove detail from this section.
-Certainly, CSEs and O-levels should never be included as they would immediately age you, and even graduation dates can be eliminated if you fear they could lead to age discrimination.
+Certainly, CSEs and O-levels should never be included as they would immediately age you, and even graduation dates can be eliminated if you fear they could lead to age discrimination during the job search.

 If you're still in the process of completing a qualification, by all means, include it – your learning so far is valuable!
 Simply state 'in progress' or 'due to complete in [year]' for clarity.
 Courses that were never completed should not be included.